DnG-zero/CTFs/TISC 2024/Level 1.md

 Recent breakthroughs have unveilved **Vivoxanderith's online persona: vi_vox_223**.
 This revelation marks a pivotal advancement in our pursuit, offering a significant lead towards identifying and neutralizing this threat.

-Our mission now reuqires a meticulous investigation into **vi_vox223**'s activities and connections within the cyber underworld.
+Our mission now requiires a meticulous investigation into **vi_vox223**'s activities and connections within the cyber underworld.
 Identifying and tracking Vivoxanderith brings us one crucial step closer to uncovering the source of the attack and restoring stability to our systems.
 It is up to you, agent!

 # Solution